opnfv/fuel/docs/build-instruction.rst

 On the host, the following packages must be installed:

 - docker - see https://docs.docker.com/installation/ubuntulinux/ for
   installation notes for Ubuntu 14.04.
-Note: only use the Ubuntu stock distro of Docker (docker.io)
+Note: use the latest version from Docker (docker-engine) and not the one in Ubuntu 14.04.

 - git (simply available through sudo apt-get install git)